 Clinical and Translational Research Funding Program

-Washington University Institute of Clinical and Translational Sciences (ICTS) announce the 12th annual Clinical and Translational Research Funding Program (CTRFP).
+The Washington University Institute of Clinical and Translational Sciences (ICTS) announces the 13th annual Clinical and Translational Research Funding Program (CTRFP).
 Annually, the CTRFP receives over 100 applications and awards approximately $1M for 20 investigator-initiated projects.
 These projects are supported with funding from the ICTS and our partner institutions including The Foundation for Barnes-Jewish Hospital, Saint Louis University, and the University of Missouri-Columbia.

 Awards will be considered for:

-- Innovative Analytical Methodology: Provide up to $25,000 for 1 year of seed funding to facilitate new innovative methodology development with clinical and translational science needs.
+- Biostatistics, Epidemiology, and Research Design Projects Provide up to $25,000 for 1 year of seed funding to facilitate new innovative methodology development with clinical and translational science needs.
 (Note, this program has its own overview and application instructions packet.)

 All Principal Investigators applying for this funding must be members of the ICTS.
-Member eligibility information and registration are available at http://www.icts.wustl.edu/icts-researchers/membership.
-Additional eligibility requirements are detailed in the RFA.
+Member eligibility information and registration are available at:

 The Clinical and Translational Research Funding Program provides members of the ICTS with the opportunity to apply for funds to advance medical knowledge that can improve human health.
 This program supports:

 - New investigators in either clinical or translational research who do not yet have their own peer-reviewed research support

 - Established investigators who are working in other fields, but are interested in exploring new directions in clinical and/or translational research